EricBolin/EricBolin/README.md

 - 👋 Hi, I’m @EricBolin
-- 👀 I’m interested in ...
-General coding and programming ideas!
+- 👀 I’m interested in ... the happiness of all mankind.
 - 🌱 I’m currently learning ... python!
 - 💞️ I’m looking to collaborate on ...Projects of all kinds!
 - 📫 How to reach me ... https://www.linkedin.com/in/eric-bolin-803656b0/